 Cable bills are crazy expensive these days and there are so many other options available.
 Things like digital antennae, Netflix and Hulu.
 It might take some adjusting to but can save you a ton of money!

 No surprise here, most people on Extreme Cheapskates are very wealthy.
-They have a good, hefty savings that I don’t think they use whether it’s a rainy day or not.
-Be sure to be intentional when it comes to creating a good savings for yourself and/or your family.
+They have good, hefty savings that I don’t think they use whether it’s a rainy day or not.
+Be sure to be intentional when it comes to creating good savings for yourself and/or your family.

-One cheapskate demonstrated how to make deodorant with coconut oil, baking soda and an old toilet paper tube.
+One cheapskate demonstrated how to make deodorant with coconut oil, baking soda, and an old toilet paper tube.
 You know what?
 I tried it!
-I stunk like crazy an my armpits got super dry.
+I stunk like crazy and my armpits got super dry.
 Also, my husband thought I was crazy.
 That one may have been a flop, but there are a ton of DIY recipes these days for so many different things and a lot of the ingredients you may already have in your home!